Top 5 Black Friday Scams To Avoid when Shopping

 Now that the scams have been outlined, what can you do to exercise care and prevent becoming victims to them?
 Read on to find out.

 Rely on trusted websites ONLY

-To reiterate, the best thing you can do avoid Black Friday scams, as well as Cyber Monday scams, is to buy items from online retailers that you have shopped with previously.
+To reiterate, the best thing you can do to avoid Black Friday scams and Cyber Monday scams is to buy items from online retailers you have shopped with previously.
 You can shop in the comfort that you won’t be scammed.
 It is imperative that online shopping frauds are avoided at all costs, or you’ll go bankrupt.